kubeshark/docs/src/pages/en/integrations_slack.md

 ```js
 vendor.slack(SLACK_WEBHOOK, "Server-side Error", JSON.stringify(data), "#ff0000");
 ```
+As the Webhook is a confidential piece of information, we highly recommend to keep it in the **Kubeshark** configuration file.

 ### Using an Auth Token and a Channel ID

-An alternative and more secure way to send messages requires obtaining an Auth Token and a Channel ID which are also very easy to get.
+An alternative way to send messages requires obtaining an OAuth Token and a Channel ID which are also very easy to get.

 #### Obtaining the Auth Token

-To obtain the Auth Token, go to the new Slack App page and hop over to the `OAuth & Permissions` section and copy the OAuth Token.
+To obtain the OAuth Token, go to the new Slack App page and hop over to the `OAuth & Permissions` section and copy the OAuth Token.

 ![Slack OAuth Token](/slack-oauth.png)

-We suggest keeping the Auth token as an [environment variables](/en/config#scripts) in the **Kubeshark** configuration file.
+We suggest keeping the OAuth token as an [environment variables](/en/config#scripts) in the **Kubeshark** configuration file.

 #### Obtaining the Channel ID

 When you have a certain channel you'd like to send message to, you can obtain its Channel ID by pressing the down arrow that is adjacent to the channel name.

 ![Slack Chanel Down Arrow](/slack-channel-down-arrow.png)

-Now copy the channel ID at the bottom of the about section.
+Now, copy the channel ID at the bottom of the about section.

 ![Slack Chanel About](/slack-channel-about.png)

 #### Adding Kubeshark to the Channel

 Last required action is to add Kubeshark to the channel.
-This can be acheieved by calling the Bot using `@Kubeshark`
+This can be achieved by calling the Bot using `@Kubeshark`

 ![Slack Chanel Add](/slack-adding-to-channel.png)